MicrosoftDocs/architecture-center/docs/guide/security/conditional-access-zero-trust.md

 For example, a company might have these requirements:
 - All access must be protected by at least two factors.
 - No data on unmanaged devices.
-- Require compliant device for access to resources whereever possible
+- Require a compliant device for access to resources, whenever possible.
-- Guest user access must be governed by Identity Governance using Access Packages and Access Reviews
+- Guest user access must be governed by Identity Governance using access packages and access reviews.
 - Access to cloud services must be based on passwordless authentication.

 ## Conditional Access guidance